erikdubois/ArchGnome/README.md

 ##2.
 Desktop environment installation

-Budgie installation on Arch Linux can be found on this article
+Gnome installation on Arch Linux can be found on this article

 http://erikdubois.be/how-to-install-gnome-on-arch-linux/

-#Remember

-##Setting nano instead of vi

-	export VISUAL=nano

-	export EDITOR=nano